 In 2017, the Duke University Facilities Management Department installed tampon and pad dispensers in the Bryan Center.
 Academic departments and buildings have provided bins with products in their facilities, and a student-run pilot program has recently launched to provide tampons and pads in Perkins Library restrooms; however, the University has yet to assume this responsibility.

-Meanwhile, any space that puts developmental needs and the promotion of inclusive environments at the forefront of its should be eager to provide supplies for the menstruating students, faculty and staff who built and enrich those institutions.
+Meanwhile, any space that puts developmental needs and the promotion of inclusive environments at the forefront of its mission statement should be eager to provide supplies for the menstruating students, faculty and staff who built and enrich those institutions.

 “This pilot program makes me feel like Duke respects my needs and experiences as a woman on our campus,” remarked sophomore Maddie Manning on the new temporary Perkins pilot.
 However, when supplies run out and the pilot concludes, how will the University demonstrate its respect of the needs and experiences of its menstruating community members?
 Providing free menstrual hygiene products—in the buildings where they study, learn, eat, sleep and thrive—is just the beginning.

 Sabriyya Pate is a Trinity junior.
 Her column runs on alternate Mondays.

 Get The Chronicle straight to your inbox